danielr2e/worldwind-vr/README.md

 If you wish to run from Eclipse, use the run/WorldWindVRTest.launch configuration.

+To build the application into a distributable, use the targets in the ANT build.xml.

 Thanks are due to the following people:

  - 38leinaD for his JRift project as well as the original LWJGL shader (which we adapted for JOGL